 \section{Introduction}

-Person re-identification (ReId) can be simply defined as the retrieval of the images of a person from a gallery set consisting of the images captured by different cameras with different field-of-views, using a query image of the same person.
-It is an important problem for various real-world scenarios, especially for security.
-Therefore, this problem has recently attracted great attention of researchers working in computer vision and machine learning fields.
+Person re-identification (ReId) can be defined as the retrieval of the images of a person from a gallery set{, where the gallery and query sets consist} of the images captured by different cameras with different field-of-views.
+It is an {essential} problem for various real-world scenarios, especially for security.
+Therefore, this problem has recently attracted {considerable} attention of researchers working in {the fields} of computer vision and machine learning.

-The illumination conditions, visible body parts, occlusion and background complexity can vary extremely for the images captured by different cameras.
-Due to the dynamic nature of the scene, these conditions can also change for the images recorded by the same camera.
-These challenges and typically low resolution images make ReId a challenging computer vision problem.
-In the literature, many different methods have been proposed in the last decade which address ReId from different aspects.
+The illumination conditions, visible body parts, occlusion{,} and background complexity can vary extremely {in} images captured by different cameras.
+Due to the dynamic nature of the scene, these conditions can also change {in} images recorded by the same camera.
+These challenges and typically low{-}resolution images make ReId a challenging computer vision problem.
+In the literature {on this subject}, many different methods have been proposed in the last decade {that} address ReId from {various} aspects.
 The vast majority of the methods have been developed considering only the images captured by visible cameras.
-However, in dark or poorly illuminated environments, visible cameras cannot capture features that will distinguish people.
+However, in dark or poorly illuminated environments, visible cameras cannot capture features that {can} distinguish people.

 Most of the surveillance cameras used at night or in the dark usually operate in infrared mode in order to cope with poor illumination.
 Therefore, matching the person images captured by visible and infrared cameras is an important issue for video surveillance or miscellaneous applications.
 This issue is studied in literature as visible-infrared cross-modality person re-identification (VI-ReId) \cite{wu2017rgb,ye2018visible,ye2018hierarchical,wanglearning,kang2019person}.
-VI-ReId is the problem of retrieving the images of a person from a gallery set consisting of RGB (or infrared) images given an infrared (or RGB) query image.
-One of the most important cues for person images is obtained from the color for ReId.
+VI-ReId is the problem of retrieving the images of a person from a gallery set consisting of RGB (or infrared) images{,} given an infrared (or RGB) query image. {For ReId,} one of the most important cues {in} person images is obtained from the color.
 Therefore, the lack of color information in infrared images makes VI-ReId a very challenging problem.